Title: Contribution of the Norsemen to America

 Location: St. Paul, MN

-Context: President Coolidge is speaking about the contributions of Norsemen (Scandinavian) immigrants to the United States
+Context: Honoring the legacy and contributions of Norsemen and Scandinavian immigrants to the United States

 How often in the affairs of this world a small and apparently insignificant occurrence turns out to be an event of great importance, carrying in its train a mighty influence for good or evil.
 Such importance always flows from the character of those concerned.
 The generations of the earth treasure the rude hut that sheltered the infancy of Abraham Lincoln, seek out the birthplace of Shakespeare, and give to the uninviting soil of Palestine the title of the Holy Land, all because certain obscure happenings in those places produced those who left a broad mark upon the future course of humanity.
 The character of the participants brought future fame.
 It is such an event that we meet to commemorate to-day.
 One hundred years ago a little bark sailed from Norway to America.
 It was almost unnoticed at the time, save for the daring and hardihood of its navigators; but it brought with it the representatives of a stalwart race, men and women of fixed determination, enduring courage and high character, who were to draw in their retinue a long line of their fellow country men destined to change the face of an area broad as an empire, direct the historic course of sovereign States, and contribute to the salvation of a great nation.
 These mighty works have been wrought because those Norwegian immigrants were well worthy to follow in the wake of the Pilgrim and Cavalier.